ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

  - enc is the value of "enc" header parameter in JOSE header.
 The integrity-protected 'enc' parameter provides protection against an attacker who manipulates the encryption algorithm in the 'enc' parameter.
  - apu is The value of "apu" header parameter if present in JOSE header, otherwise empty string.
  - apv is The value of "apv" header parameter if present in JOSE header, otherwise empty string.

- TBD: Authenticated key agreement mechanisms, such as ECDH-SS or authenticated HPKE modes, mitigate the risk of misusing apu and apv by binding the derived key to the specific identities of the participants.
-This ensures that any alteration to apu or apv invalidates the derived key, preventing unintended use.
-However, in the base mode of HPKE, where no authentication is provided, the use of apu and apv does not offer any security guarantees and could be subject to misuse.
-Do we really need apu and apv in the Recipient Context and why is it not required for JWE Integrated Encryption ?

 The "auth_kid" header parameter MUST NOT be present in JOSE header.